Matir/blog/_drafts/hacker-summer-camp-2018-prep-guide.md

 If this happens to be your first Hacker Summer Camp, it's pretty easy to be overwhelmed by it all.
 Actually, even if it's *not* your first time, it's pretty easy to be overwhelmed by it all.

+If you haven't seen it before, you might want to check out [the DEF CON Documentary](https://www.youtube.com/watch?v=3ctQOmjQyYg) produced by [Jason Scott (@textfiles)](https://www.twitter.com/textfiles).
+While it's a very small slice of DEF CON, it's still well produced and a very interesting watch.

 ### 3-2-1 Rule ###